opentechinstitute/USBB/README.md

 tables in BigQuery.
 However, to get them in the right format and join them with census tract data, they get processed by Dataflow and aggregated in R. The code for that pipeline is in this repository.

+## Running the Pipeline
-There are three four in here and one function file.
+There are four scripts in this directory and one function file.

 The four scripts are: